 1 King Road

 The swimming complex at Wantagh Park includes an Olympic-sized pool, kiddie pool, training pool, two large water slides, and a spray pool.
-The spray pool’s multilevel play structure has many interactive elements that keep kids busy.
-The pool is 1-foot deep.
-Fees vary for Nassau County residents and nonresidents, but generally $5-$30 per person.
+The spray pool’s multilevel play structure has many interactive elements to keep kids busy.
+The pool is a foot deep.
+Fees for Nassau County residents range from $6 for children ages 4-17 to $9 for adults 18 and older.
+A Nassau Leisure Pass is required to receive the resident rate.
+The nonresident fee is $30 per child or adult.
+There is also a $10 parking fee for nonresidents.

 Centereach Pool — Centereach